 Directions

 Your next stop is the Kadriorg Palace (23) which itself lies within Kadriorg Park on A. Weizenbergi Street.
+You’ll be walking a distance of 200 m.

 23. Kadriorg Palace

-The palace’s main attraction is the ornate Great Hall, which is surely among the finest examples of Baroque architecture in Northern Europe.
-The palace is now home to the Kadriorg Art Museum which specializes in foreign artworks from the 16th to 20th centuries.
+The palace’s interior is equally impressive, with opulent halls adorned with elaborate ceiling frescoes, crystal chandeliers, and luxurious furnishings.
+The main attraction of the interior is the ornate Great Hall, which is surely among the finest examples of Baroque architecture in Northern Europe.

 Directions